 If the project budget is Fee-based, there are two options for margin calculation.

-1) Margin based on total budget and the cost
+1) Margin based on the total budget and the cost

 Margin = fee-based budget – costs.